 Complete Streets.
 Streets designed and operated to enable safe access for all users, including pedestrians, bicyclists, motorists and transit riders of all ages and abilities.
-Policies

-- Complete Streets.
-Require implementation of complete streets that serve users of all ages and abilities (based on the land use context the street serves) when reviewing development projects or evaluating public infrastructure (for both new and retrofit projects). - 2.
+- 1. Complete Streets.
+Require implementation of complete streets that serve all users of all ages and all abilities (based on the land use context the street serves) when reviewing development projects or evaluating public infrastructure (for both new and retrofit projects). - 2.
 Complete Streets Leadership.
-Strive to be the leader in the Coachella Valley in the development of complete streets.
+Strive to be the leader in Coachella Valley in the development of complete streets, and these facilities will provide safe and efficient connectivity and mobility for all through the implementation of the latest and greatest design practices.

 - 1. Neighborhood traffic management.
-Develop a citywide neighborhood traffic management program that will document a process for identifying and implementing appropriate traffic calming measures to better manage traffic in neighborhoods. - 2.
-Wayfinding signage.
+Develop a citywide neighborhood traffic management program that will document a process for identifying and implementing appropriate traffic calming measures to better manage traffic in neighborhoods. - Wayfinding signage.
 Develop a wayfinding signage program to assist visitors and residents in finding key destinations within the City including Downtown, parks, trails and CV Link.
-The signage should provide direction and an approximate distance to the destination to assist residents and visitors in choosing appropriate transportation options for each trip.

-- 3. First-last-mile facilities.
-Coordinate with all responsible agencies to improve access and "first and last mile" connectivity to all existing and proposed trails and transit stops within Cathedral City. - 4.
+The signage should provide direction and an approximate distance to the destination to assist residents and visitors in choosing appropriate transportation options for each trip. - 3.
+First-last-mile facilities.
+Work with all responsible agencies to improve access and connectivity to all existing and proposed trails and transit stops within Cathedral City.
+This will serve the "first mile and last mile" portion of most trips that will utilize these facilities. - 4.
 Travel mode prioritization.
 Consider amending the Circulation Element to incorporate the Institute of Transportation Engineers (ITE's) Planning Urban Roadway System recommended practice related to layered networks to further refine the roadway network and assist in the implementation of complete streets.
 This approach identifies layers of "preferred" transportation modes so the City can focus on prioritizing that mode when addressing the street.
 The amendment could also look to reduce/re-state the policies in the Circulation Element to reduce the importance placed on efficient auto travel. - 5.
 Green Streets.
-Update the standard plans to incorporate complete street elements and "green streets" into the standard plans.
-Green streets are roadways that are designed with treatments to minimize and treat runoff prior to discharging it.
+Update the standard plans to incorporate complete street element and "green streets" into the standard plans.
+Green streets are roadways that are designed with treatments to minimize run off and treat runoff prior to discharging it.